 I remember, as a child, having a plastic solo cup dispenser in our bathroom.
 You’d pull from it, one at a time, teeny tiny paper cups.
 Those teeny tiny paper cups held just enough water for a quick swig before bed or a rinse after brushing your teeth.
 They didn’t need to be any bigger.
 Didn’t need to be.
 Of course, you know our motto around here: the bigger, the better.
 So wouldn’t it have been better to have, say, a giant Solo paper cup?
 One that could tower over a two-story building perhaps?

 Talk about a tall drink of water: a giant paper cup (perhaps even the world’s largest paper cup) stood as the entrance to the Solo Cup company offices in Springfield, Missouri.
-A Lily-Tulip cup company factory opened at the location in 1952, followed by Sweetheart papre cups, followed by Solo Paper Cups.
-While the name has changed over the years the cup has remained an iconic landmark in Springfield.
+A Lily-Tulip cup company factory opened at the location in 1952, followed by Sweetheart paper cups, followed by Solo Paper Cups.
+While the name has changed over the years the Missouri roadside attraction had remained an iconic landmark in Springfield.

 I hope you were able to take a few photos (and a big gulp) of the giant Solo cup while you could: Solo Cup Co. recently closed this plant.
 The building was bought out and, in 2015, the giant Solo paper cup was demolished.